mastodon-sc/mastodon-documentation/docs/partA/semi_automated_tracking.md

 -   `Link even if target has outgoing links`
 -   `Continue tracking if source and target spots are already linked`

-Their selection have important consequences when you are tracking along existing spots.
+Their selection has important consequences when you are tracking along existing spots.
 They are best exemplified by several different use-cases.

 ## Main use-cases for semi-automated tracking.